svermeulen/UniRx/README.md

 MicroCoroutine
 ---
 MicroCoroutine is memory efficient and fast coroutine worker.
 This implemantation is based on [Unity blog's 10000 UPDATE() CALLS](http://blogs.unity3d.com/2015/12/23/1k-update-calls/), avoid managed-unmanaged overhead so gets 10x faster iteration.
-MicroCoroutine is automaticaly used on Framecount-based time operators and ObserveEveryValueChanged.
+MicroCoroutine is automatically used on Framecount-based time operators and ObserveEveryValueChanged.

 If you want to use MicroCoroutine instead of standard unity coroutine, use `MainThreadDispatcher.StartUpdateMicroCoroutine` or `Observable.FromMicroCoroutine`.